Mother’s Day in the US is in May.

 My simple thinking on how to enjoy Mother’s Day as a stepmom

-The key to happiness can be as simple as putting yourself in a position where you want what you have.
+An oversimplification of the key to happiness can be as said as putting yourself in a position where you want what you have.

-Nonetheless my strategy for situations like this that I am happy to offer you is to think about what you would enjoy on the holiday and then go about creating it for yourself.
+Nonetheless, my imperfect strategy for situations like this that I am happy to offer you is to think about what you would enjoy on the holiday and then go about creating it for yourself.

 A second thing I will say about this.
 This is my own personal creed.
 Somebody else’s happiness is just not worth my sadness or misery.
 If people are asking you to do things that make you miserable, it’s okay to say, “I love you.
 But, no thank you.”